apache/flink-kubernetes-operator/docs/content/docs/operations/configuration.md

 Like other resource options these can be configured on both an operator and a per-resource level.
 When set under `spec.flinkConfiguration` for the Flink resources it will override the default value provided in the operator default configuration (`flink-conf.yaml`).

+> Note: The option prefix `kubernetes.operator.` was removed in FLIP-334, because the autoscaler module was decoupled from flink-kubernetes-operator.

 {{< generated/auto_scaler_configuration >}}

 ### System Metrics Configuration